 This course teaches students theoretical and practical notions to enable them to explore and form their own poetics in order to professionally design and implement an audiovisual project.
 Either individually or in groups, students will make a short film focusing on the authorial aspect and the direction of the actors.
-During the film analysis seminar, contemporary cinematographic works relevant to the forms of narrative and stylistic experimentation will be viewed, discussed and analysed.
+During the module Theory and analysis of films 2 seminar, contemporary cinematographic works relevant to the forms of narrative and stylistic experimentation will be viewed, discussed and analysed.